dakotalillie/marathon-api/README.md

 ## Development Setup

 Make sure you have Docker and Docker Compose installed.
-Copy the `env/sample.dev.env` file to a new file, `env/dev.env`.
+Copy the `env/sample.dev.env` file to a new file, `.env`.
 Then run:

 ```bash
 docker-compose -f docker/docker-compose.dev.yml up